mrdatawolf/SETradeHouse/README.md

 #How a given item gets it's value for a trade-zone:
 note: We will use gold ore for a simple example (when figuring out a value, ores, do not care how many ingots or components using the ingot, version of the ore, there are).
 We will also start in the Nebulon Cluster on the server NUR4 as a simple example.
 note2: Keen has weird minimum prices for items.
 We call this the store minimum value.  supply/demand prices need to be based off that rather then the more accurate ones we have...
 KEEEN!!!!!!
 2. Example 1: Assuming TradeZone3 has 100 gold ore in stock and desires to have 100 gold ore in stock.
 This means the trade-zone if happy with it's current levels.
-So it will buy more gold ore at the "worst" price it can as there is no demand.
+So it will buy more gold ore at the "worst" (store minimum value) price it can as there is no demand.
+It will also sell at store minimum value.
 The desire of this station bubbles up to the nur4 server.
 As there is only one trade-zone and it has no demand the server has no demand.
 This bubbles up to the cluster and as there is oly 1 server and it has no demand the cluster has no demand.
 3. Example 2: Now lets Assume TradeZone3 has 100 platinum ore but desires 400.
 Therefore they will pay 75%  (1 - 100/400) more then the store minimum value.
 But they really don't want to sell it so they will only sell at 25% (100/400) more then the store minimum value.
+4. Example 3:

 A trade zone influences and is influenced by all the other trade-stations in the cluster (as long as there is any path to and/or from the other trade-stations.
 But the amount of influence another trade-station has on another station is expressed as a "weight".